 Letting Go of Things

-Scribbled down quickly and carelessly in his lovely yet indecipherable, calligraphy-ish handwriting, these ingredients had made for an incredible, forgotten meal.
-I no longer needed his shopping reminder, but it, and the many other 3 x 3 inch squares of paper with a slightly sticky strip on the backside I found in and around his desk, all had his handwriting on it.
-Phone numbers, reminders, to-do’s, whatever…it didn’t matter what was on it, what mattered was that he wrote it and would never be writing another post-it note again.
-I did not lack handwritten material — I had found notebooks, journals and sentimental cards galore — but at the time, I thought, “How could I ever part with anything he wrote?”
-These were the things shuffled into the boxes piled high in the garage.
+Scribbled down quickly and carelessly in his lovely yet indecipherable, calligraphy-ish handwriting, these ingredients had made for an incredible yet forgotten meal.
+I no longer needed his shopping reminder, but itand the many other three-by-three-inch squares of paper with a slightly sticky strip on the backside I found in and around his deskall had his handwriting on them.
+Phone numbers, reminders, to-dos, whatever . . . it didn’t matter what was on it, what mattered was that he wrote it and would never be writing another Post-it note again.
+I did not lack handwritten material—I had found notebooks, journals, and sentimental cards galore—but at the time, I thought, “How could I ever part with anything he wrote?”
+These were the things stuffed into those boxes piled high in my garage.

 His clothing also filled many of those boxes.
-Within months after his death, well-intentioned friends and family members offered help, “Let’s sort through his clothes, I’ll take them away to Goodwill for you.”
+Within months after his death, well-intentioned friends offered help.
+“Let’s sort through his clothes.
+I’ll take them away to donate for you.”
 When they started offering, it was way too soon.
-While painful to open the closet or drawers filled with his personal belongings and feel the untouched stillness of it all, it was incredibly comforting knowing his things still inhabited the space.
-The left side of our closet was filled edge to the edge with his shirts, pants, jackets, suits, shoes, belts and ties.
-They still carried his scent.
+While painful to feel the untouched stillness of it all, it was comforting knowing his personal belongings continued to inhabit the space.
+The left half of our closet was jammed to capacity with Joe’s shirts, pants, jackets, suits, shoes, belts, and ties.
+It all still carried his scent.
 Drawers on the right side of each dresser contained everything else including the stash of “Daddy’s clothes” we all took part in wearing when the going got tough.

-A year in, I had attempted to let go.
-Opening his underwear drawer, I was confronted with a dozen or so pairs of his neatly folded, Calvin Klein boxer briefs.
-I stared at them for a moment.
+A year in, I began to let go.
+Opening his underwear drawer, I was confronted with a dozen neatly folded Calvin Klein boxer briefs.

 It’s just underwear.
 What are you going to do with men’s used underwear?

-I touched each item before placing them into a large, reusable Macy’s shopping bag.
-I didn’t want to use a traditional black trash bag, it didn’t feel right.
-The bag rode around in the back of the car for a few weeks, nagging me every time I opened and closed the hatch.
-I kept passing thrift stores and clothing kiosks still unable to let go.
-The morning the contents spilled out the back as the automatic door lifted open, as if trying to escape its in-between status, was the morning I knew.
-I drove directly to the nearest drop box and pulled out the bag.
-I peeked inside.
-The jumbled contents inside, removed from their drawer and distanced from their gatherings, had lost just enough of their emotional ties.
-After a brief, cerebral goodbye, I opened the drop slot and finally let go.
-It was a baby step needed to help accomplish others.
-Once I realized I was OK taking on this drawer, I felt more comfortable tackling the rest.
+I touched each item before placing them into a large reusable Macy’s shopping bag.
+Using a traditional black trash bag—for a discriminating shopper like Joe—just didn’t feel right.
+The bag rode around in the back of my car for a few weeks, nagging me every time I opened and closed the back hatch.
+I passed thrift stores and clothing donation kiosks but couldn’t bring myself to stop.
+The morning the contents spilled out the back as the automatic door lifted open—as if trying to escape its in-between status—was the morning I knew.
+I drove directly to the nearest drop box, pulled out the bag, and peeked inside.
+The jumbled contents, removed from their drawer and distanced from their gathering, had lost just enough of their emotional ties.
+After a brief, cerebral goodbye, I opened the large drop slot and finally let go.

 ###